-To facilitate and enable the development of national road schemes having regard to the Guidelines for Planning Authorities on Spatial Planning and National Roads (NRA, 2012) and consultations with the National Roads Authority on each proposal.
+To facilitate and enable the development of national road schemes having regard to the Guidelines for Planning Authorities on Spatial Planning and National Roads (DECLG, 2012), NRA Circular 16/2011 and consultations with the National Roads Authority on each proposal.
 The Council will:

-- Retain required lands free from development - Require that adjacent development of sensitive uses such as housing, schools and nursing homes, are compatible with the construction and long-term operation of the road - Ensure that development objectives, including the zoning of land, do not compromise the route selection process
+- Generally retain required lands free from development - Require that adjacent development of sensitive uses such as housing, schools and nursing homes, are compatible with the construction and long-term operation of the road - Ensure that development objectives, including the zoning of land, do not compromise the route selection process - Adopt a more flexible approach in accordance with the provisions of NRA Circular 16/2011.